Major General USAF-ret

 John Borling chairs the Business Board and is a Director/Investor in Synthonics (www.synthonicsinc.com), a specialty pharmaceutical company exploiting a patented, platform chemistry that markedly improves performance of existing and pipeline drugs.
 He is a poet/author whose book ‘Taps on the Walls’ received national attention.
 HIs weekly Sunday column, The Third Degree , publishes over the last two years in Gannett papers and is distributed by email as well.

 He continues important association with the Pritzker Military Museum and Library.
-His contribution to the acclaimed anthology, ‘Gettysburg Replies’ stirs imagination.
+His contribution was accepted by the acclaimed anthology, ‘Gettysburg Replies’ .
 He was narrator and executive producer for a 2016 CD ‘Old War Poems’ featuring original music and selected Walt Whitman verse.
 It had a full orchestra world premiere in November 2018 at the venerable Coronado Theatre.
 In collaboration with the Air Force Academy Concert Band, he assists on a Memorial Day commemoration to air in 2022.

 In 2004 and 2006, maintaining that America needs an empowered, political middle, he was unsuccessful in quests for the U.S. Congress—obviously a better fighter pilot than a politician.